 Children should be encouraged to act as independently as possible and to undertake as much of their own personal care as is practicable.
-When assistance maybe required, staff should ensure that another appropriate adult is in the vicinity and is aware of the task to be undertaken.
+Dependent on age, level of maturity and ability, assistance may be required.
+When assistance is required, staff should ensure that another appropriate adult is in the vicinity and is aware of the task to be undertaken.